LuminAID PackLite Max 2-in-1 Phone Charger Solar Lantern Review: Is It Worth Buying? (2021)

 LuminAid lights has one main button.
 Press it once to turn on the lantern at the highest setting.
 Each successive press will make the light go dimmer, and the sixth and last press will turn the light off.

 There’s also a secondary power level indicator button.
-When pressed, 1-4 green LED lights will appear, which will show how much charge is left.
+When pressed, 1 to 4 green LED lights will appear, which will show you how much charge is left.

 A red LED light lights up when the lantern is receiving solar lights.
 This option was my favorite because it allowed me to know if the product was getting enough exposure to solar light for charging.